U8NWXD/oppia-wiki/Actions-and-issues.md

 These actions are recorded using the functions provided by the [stats reporting service](https://github.com/oppia/oppia/tree/develop/core/templates/pages/exploration-player-page/services/stats-reporting.service.ts).
 For example, when a learner transitions into a terminal state (a card that ends the exploration), the [conversation skin directive](https://github.com/oppia/oppia/tree/develop/core/templates/pages/exploration-player-page/learner-experience/conversation-skin.directive.ts) calls `StatsReportingService.recordExplorationCompleted()`.

 When a learner's journey through an exploration goes smoothly, we don't store the actions anywhere; however, when we detect a problem in a learner's journey, then we create an issue that stores the associated actions.
+Note that the issues does not record the user's identity.

 ## Issues